perlDreamer/WebService-Shippo/README.md

 first taking steps to configure Shippo API authentication, the testing phase of installation will be _skipped_ rather than fail.
-It may still fail if there are more fundamental problems with your Perl environment, but in all likelihood, the distribution will install without running all of its tests.
+It may still fail if there are more fundamental problems with your Perl environment, but in all likelihood the installation will complete without running all of its tests.

 You probably ought to run those tests.